 - vision changes (if the hemangioma is on the eye)

-- difficulty breathing (if the hemangioma is large and on the throat or nose)
+- difficulty breathing (if the hemangioma is large

 - secondary infection